 His sculptures fall into four broad themes – the human form, shamanic figures, monumental abstracted fragments, and the great cats – and are grouped accordingly throughout the garden.
 The heather hills, for example, are dominated by earthly male images, while the poplar grove hosts the female form.

-We recommend taking a leisurely stroll through the tranquil groves, discovering secret paths as you go, and stopping to take in the magical views of the vineyards and ocean beyond, while revelling in the magnificent pieces of art.
+We recommend taking a leisurely stroll through the tranquil groves, discovering secret paths as you go, and stopping to take in the magical views of the vineyards and ocean beyond, while reveling in the magnificent pieces of art.